bigsee/digital-garden/_notes/Maps.md

 ---
 title: Maps
 ---
 The value of a map is in its ability to describe a terrain.
+Describing terrain is assumed to be a precursor to navigating it, which allows movement (known in some contexts as [Travel](/travel)).
 According to Simon Wardley, maps different from graphs through three important features:

 1. An anchor e.g. magnetic North
 2. The relative positioning of elements